 5. Uncover the hidden causes and unintended consequences of customers wanting things to be easy.

 6. Accept that apparently irrelevant aspects of your customer experience are sometimes the most important aspects.

 7. Realize that the only way to build customer loyalty is through customers’ memories.

 In a preface to the book, Glenn Laverty, president and CEO of Ricoh Canada, says it raised its Net Promoter Score by 34 points in 30 months through a combination of factors, which included:

 This has translated into a 10% year-over-year sales increase for the past 10 years, reduced customer churn and increased market share.

-Editor's note: This article originally appeared on Nov.
-28, 2016, in Marketing Insider: Customer Experience.
+Editor's note: This column originally appeared on Nov.
+28, 2016, in this newsletter.